The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 Consider the audience’s perspective and present pertinent material in a way that is easy for them to understand.

-In general, building dashboards entails careful consideration, well-informed design, and iterative refining.
+Building dashboards generally entails careful consideration, well-informed design, and iterative refining.

 Tableau has several tools, including tooltips and filters, to create a nice dashboard without clogging up the viewable area.

-This section gives you access to sales, marketing, customer service, and financial statistics dashboards.
+This section provides access to sales, marketing, customer service, and financial statistics dashboards.

 Best Tableau Dashboard Examples